 Sophie Kandler is a Ph.D. student in Adult and Continuing Education with a minor in Women’s Studies.
 She holds both Bachelor’s (Secondary Education, 1989) and Masters (Instructional Design, 2007) in Education from Penn State.
-Sophie has worked in many various jobs over her life: from sewage plant worker to bartender, sales trainer to instructional designer.
-She is an activist and has organized and attended peaceful protests, as well as speaking about Transgender issues in schools, universities, and companies internationally.
+Sophie has worked in various jobs over her life: from sewage plant worker to bartender, sales trainer to instructional designer.
+She is an activist and has organized and attended peaceful protests and spoke about Transgender issues in schools, universities, and companies internationally.
 She also performs volunteer work, including being a former volunteer paramedic on a local rescue squad.
 Sophie is a writer and has been published in international magazines and the New York Times.
 She also writes an award-winning blog, as well as several online columns.
 Her Ph.D. research focuses on Cisgender/Transgender relations.

 Jaeung has B.A. and M.A. in Education from Seoul National University, South Korea.
 He has studied educational phenomena based on perspective for lifelong learning and critical theory.
 He wrote a master’s thesis about citizenship education.
-He worked at national institutions for adult education such as National Institute for Lifelong Education(NILE) and Korea National Open University (KNOU).
-His research interest is the relationship between education and social change, focusing on education for civil movement and collective learning.
+He worked at national institutions for adult education, such as National Institute for Lifelong Education(NILE) and Korea National Open University (KNOU).
+His research interest is the relationship between education and social change, focusing on civil movement and collective learning.
 Currently, Jaeung is a first-year student in Ph.D.program in Lifelong Learning and Adult Education.